-In the fifth of our series on serviced accommodation Rob talks to Paul Winder from Residential Estates about serviced accommodation UK and planning law.
-In their discussion, they cover everything from finance to planning guidelines to licencing and examine where the serviced model fits with other types of buy to let or rental investments.
+In the fifth of our series on serviced accommodation, Rob and Paul look at UK planning law.
+In their discussion, they cover everything from finance to planning guidelines to licensing and examine where the serviced model fits in when compared with other types of buy-to-let or rental investment.

 Rob: Hi, it's Rob from Property Investments UK, and in today's video, we're going to be looking at serviced accommodation and planning law, and effectively, the things you need to consider and know as to make sure that your property or serviced accommodation is doing the right things.

-So because serviced accommodation is quite a new industry, I guess, in the respect of a straight forward residential property being used for other things than just a 6 month, 12-month tenancy.
-It’s important to consider, I guess when serviced accommodation when we’re looking at, when you guys specifically as well, finding sites that you think work from a lettings viewpoint.
-Planning, finance, licencing, in terms of the actual building and stuff are all things to consider, isn’t it?
+So because serviced accommodation is quite a new industry, I guess, in the respect of a straightforward residential property being used for other things than just a 6 month, 12-month tenancy.
+It's important to consider, I guess when serviced accommodation when we're looking at, when you guys specifically as well, finding sites that you think work from a lettings viewpoint.
+Planning, finance, licensing, in terms of the actual building and stuff are all things to consider, isn't it?

 So from a planning perspective, people might not be aware of what an existing residential property might be, I guess, in planning definition compared to what a hotel or something else might be.
 So where does serviced fit, so I guess, within that planning kind of aspect?